Pasquale Romanelli: As patriot

-A young Pasquale joined the revolutionary groups Giovine Italia that urged the independence from the Austrians.
+A young Pasquale joined the revolutionary groups Giovine Italia who urged independence from the Austrians.
 He enrolled in the volunteer army of 1848, but by 1849 he was forced to go into hiding in the wild countryside of Maremma.
 It was not until calm reigned again in 1850 that he was able to return to Florence to continue with sculpting.

 Bartolini's legacy

-In that same year Lorenzo Bartolini died, Pasquale acquired the studio in Borgo San Frediano and he was entrusted with completing several of Bartolini’s great monuments that were unfinished at the time his death.
-The first of which was to transform the plaster of Fiducia in Dio into a marble, which now resides in the Hermitage Museum in St Petersburg.
+In that same year Lorenzo Bartolini died, Pasquale acquired the studio in Borgo San Frediano and he was entrusted with completing several of Bartolini’s great monuments that were unfinished at the time of his death.
+The first was to transform the plaster of Fiducia in Dio into marble, which now resides in the Hermitage Museum in St Petersburg.

 Pasquale created the portrait bust for a funeral monument of Bartolini in the Basilica of Santa Croce in 1858.
 He had already made several marble portraits of his master during his time as his pupil, one of which was exhibited in the Poldi-Pezzoli Museum in Milan and another in the Palazzo Pitti, in Florence and in the Florence’s Gallery of Modern Art in 1845.
 It is thought that he continued to transform Bartolini’s plaster models into marble up until the 70s.
-The most important commission that Romanelli won was to complete on Bartolini’s design for the immense monument to Prince Nicolai Demidoff, a complex work with many figures beside the Prince.
+The most important commission that Romanelli won was to complete Bartolini’s design for the immense monument to Prince Nicolai Demidoff, a complex work with many figures beside the Prince.
 It was unveiled at the end of the year 1871.